Quantum Annealing for Realistic Traffic Flow Optimization: Clustering and Data-Driven QUBO: Problem formulation

 \section{Problem formulation}

-The Traffic Flow Optimization problem (TFO) studied in this work can be defined as a city-wide dynamic route assignment task in which each vehicle must be allocated exactly one route from a set of precomputed alternatives.
-The optimization problem considered here has two primary objectives: \begin{enumerate} \item reduce overall traffic congestion by discouraging situations where multiple vehicles occupy the same road segment in the same direction during overlapping time intervals, \item preserve travel efficiency by introducing penalties for route alternatives whose duration is significantly longer than the fastest option available to each vehicle. \end{enumerate}
+The TFO problem studied in this work involves assigning each vehicle exactly one route from a set of precomputed alternatives across an entire city network.
+The formulation balances two key objectives:

+\begin{enumerate} \item Reducing overall congestion by discouraging multiple vehicles from occupying the same road segment in the same direction at overlapping times; \item Preserving travel efficiency by penalizing routes much longer than each vehicle's shortest option. \end{enumerate}

-This formulation generalizes classical dynamic TAP and QAP, both of which are NP-hard~\cite{Johnson1990,Koch2009}.
-As the number of vehicles and route alternatives increases, the problem size grows quickly: the number of binary variables increases in proportion to the vehicles, but the possible pairwise interactions expand much faster, on the order of their square.
-This rapid growth creates a combinatorial explosion that makes exact solution methods impractical for real city networks.
-At the same time, these characteristics make the problem a natural candidate for quantum optimization, where parallel search across large binary decision spaces can be leveraged to tackle such complexity.
+This formulation generalizes classical dynamic TAP and quadratic assignment (QAP) problems, both of which are NP-hard~\cite{Johnson1990, Koch2009}.
+As the number of vehicles and route alternatives increases, the number of binary variables grows linearly, while pairwise interactions increase quadratically.
+This leads to combinatorial complexity that quickly exceeds the practical limits of exact solvers, but naturally aligns with the quantum annealer's ability to explore dense binary solution spaces in parallel.

 Before we formulate the problem mathematically as QUBO, we first explain how the city map, vehicles, and routes are generated, and how congestion weights and the $\lambda$-penalty parameter are calculated. \\